linuxbox-cz/pgdist/README.md

 - `--pg_extractor_basedir` - PG extractor dumps PG to this directory

-- It will try to load current state of your project to database.
+ It will try to load current state of your project to database.

 **NOTICE** - This command requires develop configuration file to have setted *PGCONN* in section *pgdist*.

+#### Create version:

 If your `test-load` ended successfully, you may create version.

-Create version of your project:

 ```
 pgdist create-version 1.0.0 v1.0.0